How to use the Transcript Editor panel

 If you would like a gentle reminder of a specific right margin that the body of the transcript should not exceed, then turn on the margin indicator in Transcript Options.
 A gray vertical line will appear in the Transcript editor panel.
 A specific character width can be set.
 The default is 70 characters, but that can be changed for all new Transcripts in Settings.
 It can be turned off for all new Transcripts as well.
 The margin indicator option for each Transcript overrides the default setting.
 The indicator is just a guide; DOTE does not enforce word wrapping.

-Where is the edited transcript stored?
+Where is the edited Transcript stored?

 - The raw transcript text is saved in the